react-made-native-easy/react-made-native-easy.github.io/6-conventions-and-code-style/eslint.md

 **Eslint** can be configured via a configuration file `.eslintrc` which should be placed in the root directory of the project.

-A typical `.eslintrc` file looks like this :
+A sample `.eslintrc` file looks like this :

 ```js
 # "off" or 0 - turn the rule off